gobstones/gobstones-guidelines/sections/technologies/technologies.md

 Note that prettier does not enforce the format, but rather allows you to reformat your code using the provided configuration.
 The IDE uses this to automatically reformat your code on saving a file.
 Also, `ESlint` integrates with `Prettier`, to verify that the format is compliant with the prettier configuration.

-The `Prettier` configuration files are present at the root of each project, as `.prettierrc` and `.prettierignore`, and should only be modified for all projects, through an update of `gobstones-script`.
+The `Prettier` configuration files are present at the root of each project, as `.prettierrc` and `.prettierignore`, and should only be modified for all projects, through an update of `gobstones-scripts`.

 You do not need to know much about `Prettier` to start using it in the project, as all the configuration has already been done for you, that is, unless you use a different IDE than `VSCode`.
 If you want to learn more about the tool, you may read [`prettier.io`](https://prettier.io/).
 </details>